LC-Linkous/sweep_python/README.md

 ## How to Cite

-This code can be referenced using the following DOI:
+The pre-May 2025 code can be referenced using the following DOI:

 `10.5281/zenodo.15048577`